 If you have a loan larger than \$7.5 million, you're seeking higher leverage, or you want non-recourse, a CMBS loan may be a good fit.
-The borrowing entity must be a single-purpose, bankruptcy remote entity.
+The borrowing entity must be a single-purpose, bankruptcy remote entity to be eligible for CMBS.